nikyan/spark_customer_churn/README.md

 ![GitHub Logo](/images/directly_follows_graph.png)

-While correlation analysis provides insights into highly correlated features, it's easier to use PCA for feature extraction.
+The Directly Follows graph is a great way to analyze process and get an idea of sequence of page events.
+It's also good way to see highly correlated features.
+For e.g. you can see 'Cancel' is always followed by 'Cancellation Confirmation' page.

 ## PCA
 Perform PCA to evaluate feature importance.
+While correlation analysis provides insights into highly correlated features, it's easier to use PCA for feature extraction.

 ![GitHub Logo](/images/scree_plot.png)